DevExpress/devextreme-documentation/includes/dataviz-axislinearthreshold-description.md

-Setting this option prevents generating an infinite number of small axis values.
+Setting this property prevents generating an infinite number of small axis values.
 Set it to an integer value that designates a power of [logarithmBase]({basewidgetpath}/Configuration/${{axis}}/#logarithmBase).
 The following code sample shows how different **linearThreshold** values affect the linear range when the **logarithmBase** is 10:

     <!--JavaScript-->
     linearThreshold: -1 // [-0.1; 0.1]